Attainment at age 16

 • were registered as eligible for free school meals (FSM) at any point in the last 6 years

-• are looked after by a local authority in England and Wales, or who left local authority care through adoption,
+• were looked after by a local authority in England and Wales, or who left local authority care through adoption

 The ‘disadvantage gap index’ summarises the relative attainment gap between disadvantaged pupils and all other pupils.
 It is based on the grades they got in GCSE English and maths.
 A disadvantage gap score of 0 means there was no difference in achievement.
 A score of +10 means that every non-disadvantaged pupil did better than every disadvantaged pupil.